myueen/a02-java-thread/README.md

     - false: spaghetti has emptied (i.e., eaten by a philosopher)

-3. Table
+3. Table - Philosopher array
-    - all five philosopher.
+    - an array storing all five philosopher.

 4. Philosopher - Java Class extends Thread